 A mobile app that achieves MASVS-L1 adheres to mobile application security best practices.
 It fulfills basic requirements in terms of code quality, handling of sensitive data, and interaction with the mobile environment.
 A testing process must be in place to verify the security controls.
 This level is appropriate for all mobile applications.

 MASVS-L2 introduces advanced security controls that go beyond the standard requirements.
 To fulfill MASVS-L2, a threat model must exist, and security must be an integral part of the app's architecture and design.
-Based on the threat model, the right MASVS-L2 controls should have been selected and implemented succesfully.
+Based on the threat model, the right MASVS-L2 controls should have been selected and implemented successfully.
 This level is appropriate for apps that handle highly sensitive data, such as mobile banking apps.

 The app has state-of-the-art security, and is also resilient against specific, clearly defined client-side attacks, such as tampering, modding, or reverse engineering to extract sensitive code or data.
 Such an app either leverages hardware security features or sufficiently strong and verifiable software protection techniques.
 MASVS-R is applicable to apps that handle highly sensitive data and may serve as a means of protecting intellectual property or tamper-proofing an app.